 The goal is to build a purposeful and strategic board, not just fill seats.
 Start with enough time, so you can give the board recruitment process the attention it deserves.
 Once you have the right people, the next steps are to carefully onboard and orient them.
 It takes work, but being intentional and thoughtful about board development will pay dividends for your organization for years to come.

-Written by Nanette Fridman, MPP, JD, founder and principal of Fridman Strategies, a consulting firm specializing in strategic planning, financial resource development, governance and leadership coaching for nonprofits.
+Written by Nanette Fridman, MPP, JD, President of Fridman Strategies, Inc., a consulting firm specializing in strategic planning, financial resource development, governance and leadership coaching for nonprofits.
 She is the author of On Board: What Current and Aspiring Board Members Must Know About Nonprofits & Board Service.
 Nanette can be reached at email@example.com.